cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 The main options are:

-- `-n`: the namespace in which to install the operator (by default: `cnpg-system`)
+- `-n`: specifies the namespace in which to install the operator (default:
+  `cnpg-system`).
+- `--control-plane`: if set to true, the operator deployment will include a toleration and affinity for `node-role.kubernetes.io/control-plane`.
-- `--replicas`: number of replicas in the deployment
+- `--replicas`: sets the number of replicas in the deployment.
+- `--watch-namespace`: specifies a comma-separated list of namespaces to watch (default: all namespaces).
-- `--version`: minor version of the operator to be installed, such as `1.17`.
-  If a minor version is specified, the plugin will install the latest patch version of that minor version.
-If no version is supplied the plugin will install the latest `MAJOR.MINOR.PATCH` version of the operator.
+- `--version`: defines the minor version of the operator to be installed, such as `1.23`.
+If a minor version is specified, the plugin installs the latest patch version of that minor version.
+If no version is supplied, the plugin installs the latest `MAJOR.MINOR.PATCH` version of the operator.
-- `--watch-namespace`: comma separated string containing the namespaces to watch (by default all namespaces)

 An example of the `generate` command, which will generate a YAML manifest that will install the operator, is as follows: